TouK/nussknacker/docs/scenarios_authoring/DesignerTipsAndTricks.md

 **Convert record to a list**

-In this example, not only record is converted to a list, but also additional transformations are performed.
-Note use of the
+Suppose one wants to convert a JSON record to a list containing records with fieldName and fieldValue fields.

-Expression:
+The example input record (referred to as `#myInputRecord` later) look like this:

-`{"fieldA": "124.60", "fieldB": "123"}.![{"fieldName":  #this.key, "numValue": #CONV.toNumber(#this.value)}]`
+`{"fieldA": "124.60", "fieldB": "123"}`

-Result (in JSON notation):
+and the expected result list is below.

 ```
 [